hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/pytest.md

 In testing, there is a concept known as Boilerplate.
 It is nothing but a repetitive block of code which is reused.
 We can consider it to be a 'fill-in-the-blanks template'.
 Such type of code is not to be found is pytest.
 Hence, it is called as a no boilerplate framework.

 <p><b>Higly scalable from unit tests to complex functional tests:</b></p>
 We have test fixtures in pytest which are nothing but a set of objects with a fixed state.
 There are used as a standard while running tests.
 These fixtures are used for complex programs.
 But pytest also supports a unittest type of test on the code.
 It simple but scalable to multiple instances.
 It also has strong backward compatibility which makes it very efficient.
+It is very flexible.

+<p><b>Integration with other tools and methods:</b></p>
+One very convienient feature about pytest is that it can easily integrate techniques such as node, unnittest and docstyle within itself.
+It can also work with.
+Dependencies can be installed using pip.
+It can also run non-python test cases made for Django and trial.